-A LOM probationer is also required to have a professional supervisor (paid for by the employing body).
+A LOM probationer is also required to have a professional supervisor (paid for by the local parish or ministry setting).
 It would be helpful for the supervisor to be aware of ministry formation and training goals.

 6.4 Final Integrative Exercise